 Premise 1: Innovation management follows a balanced portfolio approach.
 The entire innovation portfolio is divided into exploitation-oriented and exploration-oriented innovation initiatives, where following characterizations hold:

 - Exploitation-oriented initiatives are related to running core business by executing and enhancing existing business models or technological capabilities.
-The primary direction of impact is value capturing (commerzialization).
+The primary direction of impact is value capturing (commercialization).
 Examples: Product, service or process innovation, portfolio extension, innovation of selected business model components (e.g. channel or operations), market research.

 - Exploration-oriented initiatives are related to developing future business by searching for novel, and often disruptive, business models or technological capabilities.
 The primary direction of impact is value creation (configuration).
 Examples: Business model development, platform/ecosystem innovation, basic technology research & development, startup engagement, innovation intelligence.

 The target portfolio including new initiatives is derived from a strategic growth gap analysis.
-In order to fill an identified growth gap, a company needs to start exploitation- or exploration-oriented inititatives with corresponding sizes and time horizons.
+In order to fill an identified growth gap, a company needs to start exploitation- or exploration-oriented initiatives with corresponding sizes and time horizons.

 Premise 2: Senior management is committed to attributing equal importance to exploitation and exploration initiatives as both are vital for a company to thrive sustainably.
 This particularly implies receiving a long term mandate and adequate resource allocation for exploration and its initiatives.
-Probably the most crital requirement for explorative initiatives to flourish is staffing them with dedicated, high-quality full-time workers.
+Probably the most critical requirement for explorative initiatives to flourish is staffing them with dedicated, high-quality full-time workers.
 Given that the vast majority of startups fail despite mobilizing dedication from a team that has nothing to lose, not dedicating adequate quality and quantity of workers will ultimately consign explorative ventures to failure.
 The appropriate ratio of resource allocation between exploitation and exploration depends on a company’s strategy and environment, among other criteria.
 The CEO is in charge to define this high-level ratio for the entire company.

 Saul Kaplan has suggested some debunking questions to check whether – or not – you have a company’s executive management, first and foremost the CEO, on board.
 Some of them are listed in the following, slightly rephrased for our context here: